winderdoot/dootstr/README.md

 Guarding against huge allocations has been added.
 Another issue is the usage of ssize_t for indexes that could be -1.
 It's Unix only and not part of the C standard.
 Too bad.
 The C language doesn't include a signed integer type that is guaranteed to hold negative values of the same magnitude as size_t.
 Too bad.
 I could also remove the need for allocating the ```pstr``` pointer in the ```str_t``` struct by storing the string data after the ```capacity``` and ```strlen``` fields, directly in the memory of the struct.
-That would reduce memory overhead, but it would make shortening and reallocating the string wery cumbersome, as the address the user uses to access the string would have to change.
+That would reduce memory overhead, but it would make shortening and reallocating the string very cumbersome, as the address the user uses to access the string could need to change.
 I won't be implementing that.

 ## TODO

 standardize error messages
-protect against allocating too much memory, throw errors if too much is requested

 slice_view
 slice_copy